MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

 When you set a site as your home site:

 - It's integrated with the new [SharePoint start page](https://support.office.com/article/5ffd35a6-9fd8-47a4-900d-c548208d092e).
 All users that have access to the home site will also see the branding, theming, header, navigation, and footer elements from the home site on their start page.
-Setting up a home site is a great way to add some custom experiences to the out-of-box SharePoint start page.
+This makes the home site content elements more discoverable, and is a great way to add some custom experiences to the default SharePoint start page.
 A link (which is editable) that points to the new SharePoint start page is added to the home site navigation.
 This allows users to easily navigate between the organization-wide content on the home site and their personalized content on the start page.

     ![Going from the home site to the SharePoint start page](media/home-site.gif)

-- It's easily accessible from the SharePoint mobile app for Android and iOS.
+- The home site is easily accessible from the SharePoint mobile app for Android and iOS.
 All users that have access to the home site will see a home button on the Find tab of the mobile app.
-Since communication sites are responsive, the home site experience is great on mobile devices.
+Being communication sites, home sites are designed to be mobile friendly from the start.

     ![Link to the home site in the SharePoint mobile app](media/home-site-fre.png)